-In the eleven years that I’ve been writing on this site, I don’t think I’ve ever, ever used the term “miracle” in relation to behavior management.
-But lately I’ve been hearing a lot of teachers talk about a strategy that might be as close as it gets.
+I’ve been blogging since 2003, and I don’t think I’ve ever used the term “miraculous” in relation to behavior management (or anything in education, for that matter).
+But this is a technique that might be as close as it gets.
 If you have a student for whom no other solutions seem to work, read on.

 The miracle is in how it turns that abstract, overwhelming, where-do-I-start concept of relationship building into something easily manageable with an immediate payoff for everyone involved.

 And the miracle is in how well it seems to be working in real classrooms, at all grade levels, across the country.

 I heard about this strategy through a teacher in a Facebook group.
 A group member who wishes to remain anonymous shared this story:

 One of my kindergarten girls has been pretty disruptive.
 During rest time today, I called her over to just talk and we spent more than the two minutes.
 I learned that her dad has been in jail lately.
 I learned she loves tarantulas and spiders.
 I learned she likes it when her mom lets her practice writing her name.
 Of course then I let her write her name using sticky notes and highlighters and she positively loved it.
 I learned she thinks her handwriting looks bad so I encouraged her that she will get better with practice.
 She wanted to know how to spell my name then said, “How do you spell ‘you are beautiful’?”
 I let her take the sticky notes with her name and put them in her backpack.
 She danced to her backpack and wanted to keep one of the notes stuck on her shirt.
 She came back over and said she wanted to stay and learn more.
 Silly girl, I am the one who was learning!